RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 ### Upgrading the Firmware

-Device Firmware Upgrade or DFU is a tool in upgrading your firmware.
+Device Firmware Upgrade or DFU is a tool for upgrading your firmware.
 It is part of the [GitHub Open Source](https://github.com/RAKWireless/RAK813-BreakBoard) project you downloaded for upgrading the firmware of your IAR and Keil Compiler.

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/7upgrading-the-firmware/dfu-file-location.jpg"